baydre/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 A **database** is an organized collection of data, typically stored and accessed electronically from a computer system.
 Databases are used to store and manage various forms of data, such as customer information, product catalogs, employee records, and much more.
 They are a fundamental part of modern computing and are essential for various applications, including websites, mobile apps, business software, and scientific research.

 A **Relational Database Management System (RDBMS)** is a type of database management system that organizes data into structured tables with rows and columns.
-These tables are related to each other based on predefined relationships. **SQL (Structured Query Language)** is a specialized programming language used to manage and manipulate relational databases.
+These tables are related to each other based on predefined relationships.

+**SQL (Structured Query Language)** is a specialized programming language used to manage and manipulate relational databases.
 SQL allows users to perform tasks such as querying data, updating records, inserting new data, and deleting data from a database.

-Here are some key concepts related to databases and SQL:
+Some key concepts related to databases and SQL:

 ### 1. **Database Structure:**
    - **Tables:** Databases consist of one or more tables, which are structured collections of data.